 Figure 6 - PCB Version of Soft Start/ Mains Switch

 A 9V transformer is needed, having a rating of around 5VA.
 The DC output is close to 12V, and will activate the relays reliably.
 The circuit has a reasonably fast drop-out and stable and very predictable timing (approx 100ms).
-The PCB has space for 3 x 5W resistors (or a suitable thermistor), and the circuit has been used on 500VA transformers with great success.
+The PCB has space for 3 x 5W resistors (or a pair of suitable thermistors), and the circuit has been used on 500VA-1kVA transformers with great success.
 The other comments above still apply (of course), but this circuit (and the PCB) simplifies the construction process considerably.
 The PCB version also allows an optional remote 12V trigger to turn on the power amp (not shown in the schematic above).

 Feel free to use an NTC thermistor (or a pair of them) instead of the resistors, but only if the thermistor is rated for high enough peak current.
 If you use a 25 ohm thermistor with 230V mains, assume worst case instantaneous peak current of 13A.
 With 120V mains, a 10 ohm thermistor will allow a maximum peak of just under 17A.
-The thermistor (or resistor) used must be able to handle the peak current without failure.
+The thermistor (or resistors) used must be able to handle the peak current without failure.